 Before you start building a site to run your business, you need to know what you’re building.
-Otherwise, how do you know that it’s going to serve your needs?
+Otherwise, how do you know it will serve your needs?

 You wouldn’t start to build a house or high-rise office building without first having an architect lay out the plan.

-This planning stage gives you the opportunity to think about what you need and how it’s going to work.
-It’s much easier to scratch out something on paper than it is to rework and existing structure.
+This planning stage allows you to think about what you need and how it will work.
+It’s much easier to scratch out something on paper than it is to rework an existing structure.

 Let’s start with some basic organizational concepts.